Life on Mars (British TV series): Production

 The programme's central character Sam Tyler was originally to have been named Sam Williams, but Kudos felt this not to be striking enough and requested Graham devise an alternative surname.
 Graham asked his young daughter for her opinion and she suggested Tyler for the character's surname.
 He later discovered that his daughter had named the character after the Doctor Who character Rose Tyler.
 Gene Hunt's surname came from actor Gareth Hunt.
 The initial geographical setting was to be London, which was changed to Leeds and finally to Manchester, as part of a BBC initiative to make more programmes in the city.
-The name Sam Williams was subsequently used as a plot point in the second series.
+The name Sam Williams was subsequently used as a plot point in the second season.

-The second series had a distinctive style of introduction on BBC One: after a brief collage of momentary images, such as several test cards and comedy writer and broadcaster Barry Took, a mock-up version of BBC1's 1970s blue-on-black rotating globe ident was used, although the design had to be modified to fit widescreen sets.
+The second season had a distinctive style of introduction on BBC One: after a brief collage of momentary images, such as several test cards and comedy writer and broadcaster Barry Took, a mock-up version of BBC1's 1970s blue-on-black rotating globe ident was used, although the design had to be modified to fit widescreen sets.
 This was accompanied by a bass-voiced continuity announcer in the style of that era.
 Viewers in Wales saw an original 'BBC Cymru Wales' mechanical globe with introductions provided by former BBC Wales announcers.
 Trailers for the show also used the 1970s style, including the rhombus-style BBC logo.

-On 9 October 2006, it was confirmed that the second series of Life on Mars would be the last.
+On 9 October 2006, it was confirmed that the second season of Life on Mars would be the last.
 Matthew Graham stated: "We decided that Sam's journey should have a finite life span and a clear-cut ending and we feel that we have now reached that point after two series".
 Graham's claim that two endings had been filmed was later revealed to be a ruse.